Aakash-Thakre/two-tier-app-deployment/README.md

 - Security group configuration on AWS

-## Installed KubeAdm Manually on AWS EC2 instances
+### Set up a self-managed Kubernetes cluster using kubeadm on AWS EC2

    a. **AWS Instances**
    <br>